acailic/acailic.github.io/_notes/oca-chapter-2.md

  Continue - optional label gets flow to finish te execution of current loop and  goes to boolean expresion.

- -break breaks the nearest outer loop.
+ - break breaks the nearest outer loop.
 Once a break is encountered, no further iterations of that loop will execute. continue simply starts the next iteration of the loop.
 Once a continue is encountered, rest of the statements within that loop are ignored (not executed ) and the next iteration is started.

-break leaves a loop, continue jumps to the next iteration
+- break leaves a loop, continue jumps to the next iteration

 Flow | Break | Continue